 Raw Numbers Tell Half The Story in Miami

 Boat reupholstery costs hit different in Miami.
-The salt air, brutal sun, and year-round boating season mean marine vinyl takes a beating few other places match.
+The salt air, brutal sun, and year-round boating season add up to real saltwater damage over time on marine vinyl.
 Basic seats might run $200-300 each, but full interior jobs often push past $5,000.

 That's just the start.